what to pack for estonia

 This is a big one for any traveler who will be connecting to public Wi-Fi (hello, all of us).
 Airports, hotels, cafes – they all put our devices at risk when we connect to a public domain.
 A Virtual Private Network like this one will not only protect you and your computer from cyber insecurities, but it also allows you to essentially hide your location.
 This is great if you want to continue a series on Netflix that isn’t available in Estonia, for example.
 You may also find that you can book better deals on flights and hotels if you are using a VPN that is not location-dependent.

 Estonia operates on a 230 voltage, as does most of Europe.
 They also utilize the type F, C, or E plug that has two cylindrical prongs.
 If you are coming from the United States, you will undoubtedly need a power adaptor to use everything from your phone to a curling iron.
-This particular power adapter is super compact and is equipped with everything you need to seamlessly use your electronics abroad.
+This one is super compact and is equipped with everything you need to seamlessly use your electronics abroad, plus it works in 100+ popular countries so you’ll get tons of use out of it.

 Some of my best days while traveling are the ones when I get to meander through a new city.
 Need a water bottle?
 Throw it in your backpack.
 Chance of rain?
 Pack your rain jacket.
 Snacks, portable charger, extra space for souvenirs?
 You guessed it.
 Bring a solid day pack like this one for all your day-to-day essentials when out and about.